About St. Peter's Episcopal Church

 Keep watch over yourselves and all the flock of which the Holy Spirit has made you overseers.
 Be shepherds of the church of God, which he bought with his own blood.

 Father David is married to Kelli Michaud, who is a community health nurse.
-They have two grown daughters who live in the Richmond area.
+They have two grown daughters, Erin and Maggie, who live in the Richmond area.

 Cathy joined the St. Peter’s staff in September of 2013.
-Originally from Harrington, DE, she and her husband, Wayne and two children, Sierra and Hunter have lived in Fruitland, MD since 2011.
 Cathy has 30+ years of secretarial/administrative assistant experience in the fields of banking, public utility, global manufacturing, long term care, the local public school system and religious non-profits.
 She prides herself with keeping up with the ever changing technology and business office practices.
-In her spare time she enjoys driving on Assateague beach in her Jeep, playing anything competitive, hanging out with her family, and University of Maryland sports.

 Director of Grace Notes

-My name is Megan Fenoglietto.
-As the Director of Grace Notes, the handbell choir at St Peter’s, my goal is to foster a love for music and grow the musical abilities of our ringers.
-I work to create an environment where we can “know and share the love of Christ” through our music.
-I prefer music that is a healthy mix of traditional church hymns and contemporary pieces at an appropriate musical level for our ringers.
-I had an early experience playing handbells as an after school class in middle school.
-I continued my involvement and passion in music through high school and college playing instruments such as the flute, piccolo, saxophone, and mellophone in marching and concert bands.
-I also served as the marching band drum major for two years in high school and two years in college.
-I joined St Peter’s handbell choir as a playing member in 2009 and became the director in 2016.
-Grace Notes has grown to be an integral part of St Peter’s music ministries and I am blessed to be a part of such an amazing group.
+Megan Fenoglietto is the Director of Grace Notes Handbell Choir at St Peter’s.
+Her goal is to foster a love for music and grow the musical abilities of St. Peter's ringers.
+She works to create an environment where the ringers can “know and share the love of Christ” through their music.
+She prefers music that is a healthy mix of traditional church hymns and contemporary pieces at an appropriate musical level for the ringers.
+Megan had an early experience playing handbells with an after school class in middle school.
+Megan continued her involvement and passion in music through high school and college playing instruments such as the flute, piccolo, saxophone, and mellophone in marching and concert bands.
+She also served as the marching band drum major for two years in high school and two years in college.
+Megan joined St Peter’s handbell choir as a playing member in 2009 and became the director in 2016.
+Grace Notes has grown to be an integral part of St Peter’s music ministries and Megan feels blessed to be a part of such an amazing group.

 In the Diocese of Easton